libretto-ai/openai-ts/README.md

 ### Additional Parameters

-The following parameters can be specified in the `libretto` object that has been added to the base OpenAI `create` call interface:
+The following parameters can be specified in the `libretto` object that has been added to the base Anthropic `create` call interface:

 - `templateParams`: The parameters to use for template strings.
 This is a dictionary of key-value pairs.